charparr/drift_class_to_go/drift_inventory/text/drift_classification_section.md

 |     HV     | watertrack |     20968.37     |         0.93         |         20217.42        |         0.28         |          0.88          |      0.31      |        0.92       |

 The snowdrift volume [m<sup>3</sup>] to snowdrift area [m<sup>2</sup>] ratio (SVAR) is greater for nonfilling drifts (outcrop, stream, lake) because they can trap more snow in a drift per unit area than their filling counterparts (water track, polygon, and perhaps "other").
 In fact, snowdrifts with SVAR values less than about 1.0 (red line, Figure 2) are mostly of the filling type.
-SVAR is in a sense a measure of how filled a snowdrift is with respect to its class because each class has a different, characteristic 3-D shape (e.g. Kuz'Min, Rikhter) that can be filled by drifting snow.
+SVAR is in a sense a measure of how filled a snowdrift is with respect to its class because each class has a different, characteristic 3-D shape (already recognized by Kuz'Min, Rikhter) that can be filled by drifting snow.

 ###### Figure 2.
 SVAR by Snowdrift Class